tomokr/Housing/README.md

 The last one `SalePrice` is what we going to estimate.
 Other than the target, we have 80 features.

 ## EDA
+The `SalePrice` is distributed as the graph below.

 ## Modeling
 This time, we use all the features except the categorical feature that has less than 10 kinds.